e2b-dev/awesome-ai-agents/README.md

 ### Description
 - Just 300 lines of code
-- This was built as a continued iteration on the original BabyAGI code in a lightweight way.
+- This was built as a d iteration on the original BabyAGI code in a lightweight way.
 Differences to BabyAGI include the following:
 	- Task Creation Agent runs once
 	- Execution Agent loops through tasks
 	- Task dependencies for pulling relevant results